psahni/aws_saa_prep/neal_davis_course/organization_acc/account.md

 * We add aws account from aws organization account

+AWS Organizations is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
+With Organizations, you can create member accounts and invite existing accounts to join your organization.
+You can organize those accounts into groups and attach policy-based controls.

 ------------------------------------------------------------------------

 ### Service Control Policy
 * Enable Service Control policies (SCP)
     FullAccessAws